-Two types of ARMYWORMS commonly feed in hay and pastures in Mississippi.
+Two types of ARMYWORMS commonly feed in hayfields and pastures in Mississippi.
 They are true armyworms and fall armyworms.
 True armyworms are a problem in early spring, and fall armyworms occur in late summer (beginning mid- to late July).
+Fall armyworms are by far the most important of the two species.
+Damaging infestations of fall armyworms occur almost every year, especially in the more southern two-thirds of the state, with heavy statewide outbreaks occurring sporadically, and unpredictably, over the years.

 The adults (moths) are rarely seen during the day but become active in the late evening and during the night.
-Female moths lay eggs in the lower leaves of host plants.
+Female moths lay eggs on the lower leaves of host plants.
 Feeding begins shortly after the eggs hatch.
-These young larvae feed in the lower canopy, close to the ground, until they are approximately 1 inch long.
-Once the worms reach this size, they can eat a large amount of foliage.
+Infestations often go unnoticed when caterpillars are small, but heavy infestations of large caterpillars can destroy an entire cutting of hay in just a few days.
+Fall armyworm caterpillars do 80 to 90 percent of their feeding in the last two or three days before they pupate.

-Begin looking for true armyworm outbreaks in early spring and fall armyworm outbreaks mid- to late July.
+Begin looking for fall armyworm outbreaks in late June to mid- to late July.
 Scout fields on a regular basis during periods of armyworm activity.
-Barnyard grass and broadleaf signal grass are favored hosts of armyworms.
-These are good indicator plants; if there are no worms on these hosts, your Bermuda grass is probably OK.
+Bermudagrass hayfields are the most common target of fall armyworm outbreaks, but they will also attach other grasses, such as bahiagrass and crabgrass.
+Barnyard grass and broadleaf signal grass are also favored hosts and are good indicator plants.
 Consider cost, efficacy, mode of action, size of the larvae, grazing, and haying restrictions before choosing a product.

 THRESHOLD: To prevent excessive damage, treat when you find three or more caterpillars per square foot.
-Do not count caterpillars that are less than 1⁄2-inch long.
+Do not count caterpillars that are less than 1/4-inch long.

 See Extension Publication 2717 Fall Armyworms in Hayfields and Pastures for more detailed information.